Thembu

-The Thembu (AbaThembu) are a Xhosa nation that inhabited the Kingdom of Thembuland.
-They were established around the 16th century as one of the Xhosa federations in the Transkeian territories.
+The Thembu (AbaThembu) are a isiXhosa-speaking nation that inhabited the Kingdom of Thembuland.
+They were established around the 16th century as one of the federations in what became the apartheid era Transkeian territories.
 The federation was later annexed by the British Empire shortly after the death of King Sarhili.

 According to Xhosa oral tradition, the Hala clan migrated along the east coast of southern Africa before settling in KwaZulu-Natal.
-The earliest known Thembu ancestor is Chief Mbulali Ka-Nanzinzaba, whose grandson (named uMthembu KaNtongakazi), led his people from what became the South African province of KwaZulu-Natal to Dedesi in the present-day Transkei region of South Africa.
+The earliest known Thembu ancestor is Chief Mbulali Ka-Nanzinzaba, whose grandson (named uMthembu KaNtongakazi), led his people from what became the South African province of KwaZulu-Natal to Dedesi in the present-day Eastern Cape region of South Africa.
 The Thembu emerged as a single political entity during the reign of Nxeko, who settled in Dedesi and was awarded chieftainship by King Togu, who later handed him independence to form a new Xhosa state.
 Famous descendants of Nxeko include members of the royal line of the Xhosa Kingdom and politicians like Nelson Mandela, whose father was a reigning nobleman from a junior branch of the AmaMadiba clan of kings, and Walter Sisulu.